enrique-cardenas/phoneMnemonics/README.md

 the “phone mnemonics” problem.
 Given a phone number, what word or word sequence spells it on a touch-tone pad?
 For example, given the phone number 435 569 6753, one should come up with the sequence HELLO WORLD (and maybe others).

-This program uses no recursion
+This program does not use recursion